-Program students are expected to register at the beginning of each semester for coursework (including short-term modular courses) or other program requirements (Internship, Thesis, Extensions of capstones, etc.) that they intend to complete during the semester.
+Program students are expected to register at the beginning of each semester for coursework (including short-term modular courses) or other program requirements (internship, thesis, extensions of capstones, etc.) that they intend to complete during the semester.
 The status of such students is considered active, and campus services, such as library, e-mail, and faculty, are available to them.
 Student accounts must also be in good standing for a student to remain active and able to register for the next semester.

 Students who desire not to register for classes for a period of one to three semesters (a maximum of twelve months) should request a Leave of Absence (LOA) from the Graduate Student Life Office (see “Leave of Absence Policy” in this Catalog).
 This apprises Trinity of student program plans and enables appropriate services to be provided.
-If a student desires to leave TGS, a Withdrawal must be completed through the Graduate Student Life Office (see “Withdrawal” in this Catalog).
+If a student desires to leave TGS, a withdrawal must be completed through the Graduate Student Life Office (see “withdrawal” in this catalog).

-If an LOA or Withdrawal has not been completed by students and they do not register and successfully complete coursework each consecutive semester (fall, spring; summer is exempt), their status is rendered inactive (e.g., active students must register for at least one course each semester).
+If an LOA or withdrawal has not been completed by students and they do not register and successfully complete coursework each consecutive semester (fall, spring; summer is exempt), their status is rendered inactive (e.g., active students must register for at least one course each semester).

 Inactive students wishing to reenroll must reapply to TGS with no guarantee of readmission.
 At the time that inactive students reapply, they are subject to a reactivation fee.
 Students who withdraw appropriately and reapply are not subject to a reactivation fee.

 Classes are arranged in a variety of formats, generally depending on the program.
 Some classes during fall and spring semesters are arranged in a block format in which each course meets once or twice a week throughout the semester, ranging from sixty to one-hundred minutes per meeting.
 Classes meeting twice weekly are normally scheduled in either Monday/Wednesday or Tuesday/Thursday combinations.
 Modular courses meet during the fall and spring semesters and during the summer on designated weekdays or weekends or as conference wrap-around courses.
 They generally require pre- and post-coursework.
-The MA/T program has classes that meet one night per week and some Saturdays for the duration of the program.

 All students, whether or not English is their primary language, are expected to complete all examinations—quizzes, midterms, finals, comprehensive exams, and otherwise—within the time allotted for the particular exam.
 Those students covered by the Americans with Disabilities Act (ADA) should consult with the Dean of Students if they need adjustments in the location, length, or manner of their exams based on documented disability.

 Final examinations are held during specified times in every regularly scheduled university course.
 These require mastery of subject matter, but the method and manner in which such mastery is demonstrated is left to the discretion of each faculty member.
-All final examinations must be taken when scheduled unless there is an emergency, in which case the Dean of Students Office may grant permission for a change in final examination time.
+All final examinations must be taken when scheduled unless there is an emergency, in which case the Dean of Students office may grant permission for a change in final examination time.